-- Educational activities and career preparation, including safety training, ethics training, and training on scientific writing and presentation.
+- Educational activities and career preparation, including safety training, ethics training, graduate school application information, and training on scientific writing and presentation.

-- Joint activities with students participating in diverse on-campus summer research programs.
+- Joint activities and meetings with students participating in other diverse on-campus summer research programs.

 - Participation in the Intern Symposium at the end of the term.